Madkunt/square-spruce/about.md

 ---
-title: >-
-  Welcome to SHTH!
-Network - online shop for survival, prepping and bushcraft gear and accessories.
+title: 'Welcome to SHTH!
+Network -Survival, Prepping Bushcraft.'
 subtitle: This page wI’ll provides a brief overview about SHFT!
 Network.
 img_path: images/about.jpg
 seo: